(D) Update Database button: manually D-I-Y

 Use the Update Database button to make a lot of changes (such as new teacher(s) or start of new year) all at once.

-We have a feature that will allow you to change or “update” your database to change Teacher Mgrs and or Learning Tracks for all or most of your students all at once.
-See the teal button (pictured to the right) on your dashboard that says “Update database.”
+We have a feature that will allow you to change or “update” your database to change students to connect to new Teacher Mgrs and or start new Learning Tracks for all or most of your students all at once.
+See the teal button (pictured above) on your dashboard that says “Update database.”

-This will enable you to update as many Teacher Mgrs or Learning Tracks as you want with one import.
-Handy for starting the new school year!
-When you click on the Update Database button you’ll see the pop-up. pictured below, that tells you what to do, but we’ll cover it anyway.
+When you click on the Update Database button, you’ll see the pop-up. pictured below, that tells you what to do, but we’ll cover it anyway.

 Warning: Update Database will only work with emails of Teacher Mgrs who are already in your account.
 If you have new Teacher Mgrs, input them first before doing this update.

 You can delete the logins of students who are no longer with you.
-You can add new student logins.
+You cannot add new student logins.
+You must use the “Import student logins using a CSV file” to add new student logins.
 You can do these changes but leave the username and password intact for existing students, so they can login as they did before.
 This will also retain their progress and the record of the Learning Tracks they have completed.

 Now for the hard part.
 After making changes, save the file with a new name but choose SAVE AS and pick CSV (comma delimited) as the file type.
 This is the only way it will import.
 You can save as Comma Delimited from a Mac if you save it in Google first, then save as Comma Delimited.
 Be sure to rename so you know which is the new file!